 Capacity limits are in place, users will be screened for COVID-19 symptoms and must sign-in, and masking and physical distancing protocols must be followed.

-- Returning students should check email or visit the Office of the Registrar website to book advising appointments.
+- Students should visit the Office of the Registrar website to book advising appointments.

 Getting Ready for Online Learning

 The University of Toronto is welcoming many of its new and returning students to online learning this year.
 Whether you are new to U of T or a returning student, you may be looking for advice on how to be successful while learning online.
 To prepare for your online learning experience, sure to check out the Online Learning hub to find activities, resources and strategies for success.